 In a mean but fantastic world, creativity wins.

 Happy New Year!

 Artist Stick Vega studied mathematics and economics, earning a B.S. in economics from UW-Madison and an MBA from Edgewood College.
 He owned and was CEO of online apparel retailers WinterSilks and Venus Sportswear.
-However, upon selling the companies he headed straight to his studio - The Blast Factory in Madison, WI - to create explosive, modern art with gunpowder and high-speed fuse.
+However, upon selling the companies more than a decade ago he headed straight to his studio - The Blast Factory in Madison, WI - to create explosive, modern art with gunpowder and high-speed fuse.
 Stick's current work includes paintings, drawings, fusographs (exploded photographs) and writing.
 Please follow Stick on Facebook and/or Twitter.